-Indian and Pakistani communities of Nottingham came together to protest against India’s shocking move at City Centre.
+Indian and Pakistani communities of Nottingham came together to protest against India’s shocking move.

 Tensions began rising earlier in August when Indian Prime Minister Narendra Modi suddenly stripped the region of special status – Article 370 of the Indian constitution – that protects many of its residents.

 Eight million Muslim Kashmiris have been isolated from the rest of the world since then with a total ban on internet and communication services causing a state of total blackout.

 Coun Mumtaz said: “The blackout in Kashmir has caused a lot of tensions within Kashmiri communities in Nottingham.”

 “We need to our bit to end the atrocities that are taking place in Kashmir every day for over three months now.”